JensBender/loan-default-prediction/README-hf-hub.md

 ### Feature Importance
 The most influential features in the model's predictions are income, age, and the engineered `state_default_rate`.
 ![Feature Importance](images/rf_feature_importance_final.png)

 ---

-## Deployment
-The end-to-end `scikit-learn` pipeline, which includes all preprocessing steps and the final Random Forest model, is serialized using `joblib`.
-The optimized decision threshold of **0.29** is not part of the pipeline itself and should be applied in post-processing.

-The pipeline is served via a Dockerized web application with a FastAPI backend and a Gradio frontend, which is hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app).

----